MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-bookable-resources.md

 3. Select a **Characteristic** from the lookup.

 4. Select a **Rating Value** that represents the resource's proficiency in that skill.
-This can be a simple 1 to 10 rating, or even represent the score on a certification exam.
+This can be a 1-to-10 rating, or even represent the score on a certification exam.
    - Rating value can be left blank.
    - You can customize or create new rating values by going to Proficiency Models.
    - When dispatchers are searching for resources to fulfill requirements, the dispatcher can choose which rating value is required for particular skills.